borispovod/crypti-dapps-docs/UserInterface.md

 # User Interface

-In this tutorial we will briefly describe how to add a user interface to your DApp.
+In this tutorial we will briefly describe how to add a user interface to your dapp.

-Within the root folder of your DApp is a **public** folder where the user interface (UI) of your DApp is located.
+Within the root folder of your dapp is a **public** folder where the user interface (UI) of your dapp is located.

-Crypti's DApp platform supports [Single-Page Applications](https://en.wikipedia.org/wiki/Single-page_application), where all necessary code - HTML, CSS and JavaScript is retrieved as a single page load and then changed dynamically in-place from there on.
+Crypti's dapp platform supports [Single-Page Applications](https://en.wikipedia.org/wiki/Single-page_application), where all necessary code - HTML, CSS and JavaScript is retrieved as a single page load and then changed dynamically in-place from there on.

 Some of the better known frameworks for developing such applications, which Crypti's platform supports, are as follows: